 Carrick Castle Boat Club was founded on 10th February 1989.

-Crown Estate Scotland mooring tags have been issued to mooring owners from 2016 and will last for 5 years.
-Members have to pay their mooring fees annually even though Crown Estate Scotland tags are issued once normally for a period of five years from 1st January 2016, etc..
+Crown Estate Scotland green mooring tags have been issued to mooring owners from 2020 and will last for 5 years.
+Members have to pay their mooring fees annually even though Crown Estate Scotland tags are issued once normally for a period of five years from 1st January 2020, etc..
 If a member no longer wishes to have a mooring, Crown Estate Scotland mooring tag must be returned to the club for the club to return to Crown Estate Scotland and the mooring must be removed from the seabed by 31st December prior to commencement of a new financial year.
 The club will always try and find a buyer for a member who wishes to sell their mooring advertising it on the For Sale & Wanted page.

 Members will be entitled to the reduced mooring fees that the club obtains from Crown Estate Scotland and may join any of the schemes or events of the club.
 To become a member of the Carrick Castle Boat Club you do not have to own a mooring, however if you want a mooring you must own a boat.
 Only one member of a family membership is entitled to vote.

 If any members have any boats, moorings or nautical items for sale or are looking for something, members can advertise for free on the For Sale or Wanted page.

 If you wish to become a member of the Carrick Castle Boat Club please download the Membership Application Form – Download Club’s Membership Application Form and complete it, and making payment by bank transfer to Account No: 60451480 Bank Code: 82-69-26 for £30.00 (£15.00 annual 2020 subscription and £15.00 joining fee) to the address on the form.

 Please read the Carrick Castle Boat Club’s Constitution before signing this form as you must abide by this as a member.